-Elements Component 2 Minimize the amount of work required to complete tasks.
-Acknowledge and reward employees for their achievements.
-Encourage teamwork and mutual assistance during challenging times.
+Elements Comp onent Elements 1 2 Minimize the amount of work required to complete tasks.
+0.728 Acknowledge and reward employees for their achievements.
+0.626 Encourage teamwork and mutual assistance during challenging times.
 0.838 Showcase and celebrate outstanding employee accomplishments.
 Foster a supportive and productive work atmosphere.
-Advance employees based on their demonstrated skills and contributions.
+0.807 Advance employees based on their demonstrated skills and contributions.
 0.653 Regularly acknowledge and express gratitude for employee efforts.
 0.732 Create a work environment where employees feel less stressed or overwhelmed by management expectations.
-0.920
+0.920 a.
+After three repetitions, the rotation converged.